Power of attorney

 There are a number of reasons why you might need someone to make decisions for you or act on your behalf:

-- This could just be a temporary situation: for example, if you are in hospital and need help with everyday things such as making sure bills are paid.
+- This could just be a temporary situation: for example, if you're in hospital and need help with everyday tasks such as paying bills.

-- Alternatively, you may need to make longer-term plans if, for example, you have been diagnosed with dementia and you may lose the mental capacity to make your own decisions in the future.
+- You may need to make longer-term plans if, for example, you have been diagnosed with dementia and you may lose the mental capacity to make your own decisions in the future.

 What is mental capacity?